China Furniture Factory

 So it is essential that you fully understand the ability of the vendor you are working with and their strengths and weaknesses.
 You will both have a much better mutually beneficial working environment when you do.

-You think because the vendor is your so-called friend, they will do anything for you.
+Because the vendor is your so-called friend, you think they will do anything for you.

 Many vendors in Asia can be extremely friendly.
 They may take you out for a nice dinner or a night out on the town, and because of this, you may be under the impression that you will get a ton of extra favors from them.